Europe

 The motte-and-bailey castle was built in 1204 at the highest point of central Dublin.
 This building is now part of a government complex, and the State Apartments are open for tours.

-During my visit, I saw the Grand Staircase, a series of State Apartment Galleries, including the James Connolly Room, an important landmark in the story of the Easter Rising of 1916.
+During my visit, I saw the Grand Staircase, a series of State Apartment Galleries, including the James Connolly Room, an important landmark in the story of the 1916 Easter Rising.

 The State Drawing Room is the most elaborate room with the most significant paintings in Dublin Castle by Sir Anthony Van Dyck.
 The President of Ireland uses this room for official visits.

 Another not-to-miss room is the Throne Room, constructed in 1788 as an audience chamber in which the Viceroy received guests on behalf of the British monarch.
-It includes a throne used by England’s King George IV, Queen Victoria and King Edward VII, all visiting monarchs.
+It includes a throne used by England’s King George IV, Queen Victoria, and King Edward VII, all of whom were visiting monarchs.

 St. Patrick’s Hall is one of Ireland’s greatest ceremonial rooms and is primarily used as a ballroom.
 This is also where the inauguration of the President of Ireland takes place.